tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 providing services like DNS over TLS [@?RFC7858] or DNS over HTTPS [@?RFC8484].

-The common name component of the server certificate generally exposes the same name as the SNI.
+The subjectAltName extension of type dNSName of the server certificate, or in its absence the common name component, expose the same name as the SNI.
 In TLS versions 1.0 [@?RFC2246], 1.1 [@?RFC4346], and 1.2 [@?RFC5246], the server send their certificate in clear text, ensuring that there would be limited benefits in hiding the SNI.
 But